AstroMined/debtonator/docs/active_context.md

    - Create tests for different feature flag states
    - Add tests for multi-currency and international field handling

-4. **Fix Remaining Pydantic v2 Discriminator Validator Issues**
+4. **Update Test Cases for Polymorphic Validation**
-   - Address validator conflict with discriminator fields in account type response models
+   - Extend test coverage for the new Pydantic v2 discriminated union pattern
-   - Ensure proper handling of field validators in discriminated unions
+   - Create comprehensive test cases for all account types
-   - Move specific validation logic to service layer where needed
+   - Test proper handling of inheritance and discriminator fields
-   - Document validation approach for Pydantic v2 discriminated unions
+   - Add tests for model validation in discriminated union context
-   - Create comprehensive test cases for polymorphic validation
+   - Ensure test factory compatibility with discriminated union models

 5. **Complete Schema Factory Development**
    - Implement schema factories for all account types